Nonlocal problem for multi-parametric integral-differential equation: Abstract

 \section{Abstract}

-In this work, nonlocal boundary value problem for the generalized telegraph equation with fractional-order derivatives is studied.
-Fractional differentiation is defined using the Caputo-Prabhakar operator.
-The equation is considered in a bounded rectangular domain of the plane with two independent variables.
-The nonlocal boundary condition is specified in the form of partial integral expressions of the unknown solution with respect to each variable, with given continuous kernels.
-Using the previously obtained representation of the solution to the Goursat problem for the studied equation in terms of Mittag-Leffler type functions, the problem is successfully reduced to a system of second-kind Volterra's integral equations with respect to the traces of the unknown solution on a part of the boundary of the region.
-As results, theorems of the existence and the uniqueness of the solution to the investigated problem is proved, and its representation is found in terms of the solutions to the obtained system of integral equations.
+This paper investigates a nonlocal boundary value problem for a multi-parametric integral-differential equation involving the Caputo-Prabhakar type operator in a bounded rectangular domain.
+The nonlocal conditions are given as partial integral expressions of the unknown function with continuous kernels.
+Using a known representation of the solution to the corresponding Goursat problem in terms of bivariate and trivariate Mittag-Leffler-type functions, the problem is reduced to a system of Volterra integral equations of the second kind for boundary traces.
+Based on this reduction, sufficient conditions ensuring existence and uniqueness of the solution are established.
+An explicit representation of the solution is also obtained via the solution of the derived integral system.